Rongorongo text S

-Text S of the rongorongo corpus, the larger of two tablets in Washington and therefore also known as the Great or Large Washington tablet, is one of two dozen surviving rongorongo texts.
+Text S of the rongorongo corpus, the larger of two tablets in Washington, D.C. and therefore also known as the Great or Large Washington tablet, is one of two dozen surviving rongorongo texts.

 Other names

 S is the standard designation, from Barthel (1958).
 Fischer (1997) refers to it as RR16.

 Location

 Department of Anthropology, National Museum of Natural History, Smithsonian Institution, Washington.
 Catalog # A129774.

 There is a reproduction in the Musée de l'Homme, Paris.

 Physical description

 S is a long bevelled but not fluted driftwood board of Podocarpus latifolius wood (Orliac 2007), 63 × 12 × 1.6 cm, that curves to a point at one end.
 It was cut into a plank for a canoe (Fischer believes line Sb1 was planed for this purpose), and twelve holes were bored along the perimeter for lashings.
 Both sides were heavily damaged by fire for "a great loss of text".

 Provenance

 In December 1886, Thomson bought both Washington tablets on Easter Island with the mediation of his Tahitian aide Alexander Salmon "after a great deal of trouble and at considerable expense".
 He gave both to the Smithsonian in April 1890.

 Fischer (1997) states that this and Mamari are "the only authentic rongorongo artefacts whose premissionary owners are known by name."
 Thomson was told that "The large one [S] is a piece of drift-wood, that from its peculiar shape is supposed to have been used as a portion of a canoe".
 Thirty years later, Routledge was told the same: